top of page

 • Does your content promise to answer a question that actually has no answer, such as suggesting there's a release date for a product, movie, or TV show when one isn't confirmed?”

-From the above context and developments in progress, the focus is more likely on people's first content approach than search engine content first approach.
+In conclusion, from the above context and developments, the focus is already more on the people-first content approach than the search engine content-first approach.

-Additionally, if a website has a lot of unhelpful content, it is less likely to perform well in Search as per new Google's update objective.
-As a result, removing unhelpful content from your website or blog may help your ranking in the coming days.
+Additionally, if a website has a lot of unhelpful content, it is less likely to perform well in Search.
+As a result, removing unhelpful content from your website or blog may help your ranking get better in the coming days.

 Also, to have a progressive roadmap for content generation, it is still necessary to monitor the impact of such updates on the websites and act accordingly, considering other core SEO attributes.